baoxingsong/AnchorWave/installation.md

 cross-compilation, the CMake toolchain remains responsible for target CPU flags.

 Requirements are CMake 3.10 or newer, a C++14 compiler, pthreads, and zlib.
+WFA2, minimap2/KSW2, SSE2NEON, and the KSW2-Singletrack adaptation are
+vendored in the source tree; no submodule initialization is required.
+The KSW2-Singletrack attribution and MIT notice are in `minimap2/KSW2_SINGLETRACK_NOTICE`.

 ## Build